5 Common Creative Review Mistakes (and how to avoid them)

 Don't let these common pitfalls derail your projects.
 Let's explore the top 5 mistakes that kill creative collaboration and offer actionable solutions to get your team back on track.

 Too many cooks in the kitchen!
-When feedback is scattered across various channels and stakeholders chime in with conflicting opinions, it can create confusion and delays.
+When feedback is scattered across various channels and stakeholders chime in with conflicting opinions, it can create confusion and delays in the review and approval process.

 Centralize feedback: Implement a dedicated proofing platform, like GoProof, to consolidate all comments and annotations in one place, ensuring everyone's on the same page.